Hugh Nicoll’s Weblog

 That ‘social text,’ that fleshy real world was inhabited by maids, laundry workers, seamstresses, blacksmiths, tinsmiths, basket weavers, laborers, stablemen–all of whom Emily knew by name.
 The poet may have traded on stereotypes (what Folsom and Price call vortex words) that telegraphed charged images to her readers.
 What’s to be made of Emily’s relationships to the people behind these stereotypes?
 This was the social context of her art-making, the whole roster of people who make the work possible and ‘fuel the fantasy of independence.
 Ironically, it is this very support that allows the practice of art making to appear as the ultimate expression of individual freedom.

-To learn more about Aífe Murray’s work, see her web site.
+To learn more, see Aífe Murray and her work, see her Maid as Muse web site.

 Murray, Aífe.
 Maid as Muse: How Servants Changed Emily Dickinson’s Life and Language.
 Durham: University of New Hampshire Press, 2010.